-The aforementioned basic logging combined with a SIEM system, makes successful Cobalt Strike attacks extraordinarily unlikely, in fact, with a few adjustments can prevent the most common attack vectors, such as the RDP brute force attack detailed in this image.
-Even if a successful attack takes place, there are still many protection methods that can warn us before significant damage can be done.
+aforementioned The basic logging combined with a SIEM system, makes successful Cobalt attacks extraordinarily unlikely, in fact, with a few adjustments can prevent the most common attack vectors, such as the RDP brute force attack detailed in this image.
+Even if a successful attack takes place, there are still many protection methods that can before warn us significant damage can be done.